killercraft-thecoder/virutal-cpu/README.md

 | **This CPU (hypothetical HW)** | —    | 3.0 MHz    | ~0.75–1.0    |

 While not matching the raw throughput of later 16/32‑bit processors, this design would have been competitive with — and in some cases faster than — many 8‑bit systems of its era.
 In the early 1980s, performance in the 1 MIPS range was considered high‑end for consumer hardware, approaching the capabilities of earlier workstation‑class machines.

+## Design Era Context

+A CPU of this performance class and clock rate would have been well‑suited to the demands of early‑ to mid‑1980s home computing.
+At approximately 1 MIPS, it could comfortably support text‑based applications, 2D tile‑based or sprite‑driven games, simple graphical user interfaces, and basic productivity software such as word processors and spreadsheets.
+Systems in this range were also capable of handling modest real‑time control tasks, educational software, and early networking or modem‑based communications.
+While not intended for heavy 3D graphics or large‑scale multitasking, such a processor would have provided a responsive, versatile platform for the era’s typical workloads.